 Tactics Advance was one of many games to jump on the Game Boy Advance's multiplayer bandwagon too.
 As one expects, they can pit their teams against one another in combat and win a few extra prizes, but players can also trade units and items, and even earn a few exclusive items and undertake missions not available when playing solo.
 Nothing you'd sorely miss if you skipped it, but if you're really into the game, it can provide a few interesting new twists.

 Final Fantasy Tactics Advance is an odd beast, carrying on the distinct gameplay style of its predecessor but bearing little resemblance to it in terms of storytelling or tone.
 If you're looking for a direct follow-up to the grim themes and high difficulty of the original Tactics, well, this isn't it.
-However, if you judge it on its own merits, you'll find a fun turn based strategy experience that tells a good tale in its own right, with some interesting and creative elements strewn throughout.
-It's worth playing whether you're a newcomer or a long-time Final Fantasy fan, but either way, you'll get the most mileage from it if you keep an open mind.
+However, if you judge it on its own merits, you'll find a decent turn based strategy experience that tells a good tale in its own right, with some interesting and creative elements strewn throughout.
+It's worth checking out whether you're a newcomer or a long-time Final Fantasy fan, but either way, you'll get the most mileage from it if you keep an open mind.

 Developer: Square Enix Product Development Division 4